HakanaiYume/stockit/README.md

 # stockit

-This is a toolkit package for chinese stock study.
+This is a toolkit package for China A share stocks study.